Jangjorim (Korean Braised Soy Sauce Beef) with Quail Eggs

 • Beef.
 Lean flank steak is preferred because it’s easy to shred and the flavor is good.

 • Soy sauce.
 Do not use the low sodium kind!
 Tastes flat and strangely metallic when cooked for a long time.
-I’ve used brands Yamasa, Sempio, and Kikkoman all with good results.
+I’ve used soy sauce brands Yamasa, Sempio, and Kikkoman all with good results.

 • Mirin.
 Sweet Korean/Japanese cooking wine.
-Adds flavor and removes any gamy smells or flavor.
+Adds flavor and removes any gamy smells.

 • Sugar.
-A little to balance out the soy sauce.
+A little sweetness to balance out the soy sauce.

 • Water.
 For a braising liquid that’s not too salty.

 • Shishito Peppers.
 Add body, depth, and freshness to the beef and braising liquid.
 Can be subbed with jalapenos.
-Full of vitamin C, they are my favorite part of this Korean salty beef.
+Full of vitamin C, they are my favorite part of this Korean salty beef dish.

 2. Shred beef into bite-sized strips.

-3. Add soy sauce, mirin, and sugar and simmer.
+3. Return beef to the cooking pot.
+Braise with soy sauce, mirin, and sugar and simmer.

 Sometimes, people spoon the Jang jorim sauce over rice.
-Or reserve the leftover sauce as braising liquid for additional hard boiled eggs.
-The beefy, salty sauce is so tasty.
+Or reserve the leftover sauce as a braising liquid for additional hard boiled eggs.
+The beefy, salty sauce is so tasty!

 FAQ: